 |Test your hypothesis by doing an experiment||Build a prototype|

 |Analyze your results and draw conclusions||Test and redesign as necessary|

 |Steps of The Scientific Method||Steps of The Engineering Design Process|

 Keep in mind that although the steps above are listed in sequential order, you will likely return to previous steps multiple times throughout a project.
 It is often necessary to revisit stages or steps in order to improve that aspect of a project.

-You can see the steps of each process in full detail here:
+You can see the steps of each process in these flowcharts:

 Why are there two processes?

 Both scientists and engineers contribute to the world of human knowledge, but in different ways.
 Scientists use the scientific method to make testable explanations and predictions about the world.
 A scientist asks a question and develops an experiment, or set of experiments, to answer that question.
 Engineers use the engineering design process to create solutions to problems.
 An engineer identifies a specific need: Who need(s) what because why?
 And then, he or she creates a solution that meets the need.